DavidJohnQuinlan/pre_commit_hooks/README.md

 aspire to.
 PEP8 adds a level of consistency which makes moving from one project to another feel natural.
 However, PEP8 is a style guide not a tool.
 The consequence of focusing on a style guide instead of a tool is that it’s possible to have inconsistent code.
-Thus placing the burden on the developer to fix any style issues in the code.
+Thus, placing the burden on the developer to fix any style issues in the code.

 Black is the uncompromising Python code formatter which solves the above issue by automatically formatting your code.
-By using it, you agree to cede control over very minutiae of hand-formatting.
+By using Black, you agree to cede control over very minutiae of hand-formatting.
 In return, Black gives you speed, determinism, and freedom from pycodestyle nagging about formatting.
 You will save time and mental energy for more important matters.

-Black makes code review faster by producing the smallest diffs possible.
-Blackened code looks the same regardless of the project you’re reading.
-Formatting becomes transparent after a while and you can focus on the content instead.
+Black makes code reviews faster by producing the smallest diffs possible.
+Blackened code looks the same regardless of the project you are reading.
+Formatting becomes transparent after a while and it is possible to focus on the content instead.

 #### flake8
 Flake8 is a Python library for checking your code base against coding style (PEP8),